loveland1988/watertankvolume/README.md

 ## Files
 - watertankvolume.py
   - Creates web server, calculates volume, and reports out the values in JSON
+- requirements.txt
+  - Python packages required
 - watertank.service (sets up daemon so program runs at boot)
   - This should be placed in /etc/systemd/system/
   - You will need to update this to reflect the location of your virtual environment and the watertankvolume.py file
-- IMG_4850.jpeg - picture of my janky setup
+- jankyrig.jpeg - picture of my test setup
-- requirements.txt
+- Home Assistant Card.png

 ## Set up the Pi
 1. Flash SD card with Raspberry Pi OS - I used the latest headless 64-bit (non-desktop) vesion